-A maximum allowable constant draft rate of 36.5 MGD over the four-year planning period was calculated based on the drought of record inflow (see Figure 6).
+A maximum allowable constant draft rate of 35.5 MGD over the five-year planning period was calculated based on the drought of record inflow (see Figure 6).

-The Rippl diagram shows that a maximum constant draft rate of 36.5 MGD could be achieved (reservoir would never be empty) based on the mass budget during the drought of record.
-This was determined based on the assumption that the inflow to the reservoir and evaporation volumes from the drought of record could be repeated to achieve a 4-year planning cycle.
-Inflow for the second through fourth years may overestimate the actual inflow that would occur in this period of the drought.
-Inflow during the second year of drought may be lower than the first year due to decreased runoff/increased soil uptake over the course of the previous year, and the case could be similar for the third and fourth year.
+The Rippl diagram shows that a maximum constant draft rate of 35.5 MGD could be achieved (reservoir would never be empty) based on the mass budget during the drought of record.
+This was determined based on the assumption that the inflow to the reservoir and evaporation volumes from the drought of record could be repeated to achieve a 5-year planning cycle.
+Inflow for the second through fifth years may overestimate the actual inflow that would occur in this period of the drought.
+Inflow during the second year of drought may be lower than the first year due to decreased runoff/increased soil uptake over the course of the previous year, and the case could be similar for the subsequent years of the drought.
 However, this overestimation is likely more than offset by the very conservative assumption that the demand is taken directly from the reservoir with no contribution from the watershed below Ruth Lake.

-The maximum constant cumulative draft volume comes within approximately 570 MG of cumulative storage volume in February of the fourth drought year.
-At this point, approximately 15 days of storage remains at the maximum constant draft rate.
+The maximum constant cumulative draft volume comes within approximately 278 MG of cumulative storage volume in February of the fifth drought year.
+At this point, approximately 8 days of storage remains at the maximum constant draft rate.
 This storage volume likely falls below the desired planning volume, and in actuality, conservation measures likely would have been implemented to reduce the constant draft and increase storage.

 Figure 6.
-Rippl Mass Diagram
+Rippl Mass Diagram for 5-year planning period